janderland/fql/readme.md

 # FDBQ

-FDBQ provides a query language and an alternative client API for FoundationDB.
+FDBQ provides a query language and an alternative client API for Foundation DB.
 Some things this project aims to achieve
 are:
 - [x] Provide a textual description of key-value schemas.
 - [x] Provide an intuitive query language for FDB.
 - [x] Provide a Go API which is structurally equivalent to the query language.
-- [x] Unify the directory, tuple, & core APIs.
 - [ ] Improve the ergonomics of the FoundationDB API.
   - [ ] Gracefully handle multi-transaction range-reads.
   - [ ] Gracefully handle transient errors.
 - [ ] Standardize the encoding of primitives (int, float, bool) as FDB values.

-Here is the [syntax definition](syntax.ebnf) for the query language.

 ## Docker